Distance Learning Instructional Resources

 The Metropolitan Museum of Art – There are games, guides, and hunts for students.
 Looking at Art delves into the composition of Leutz’s Washington Crossing the Delaware and investigates what makes a portrait a portrait.

-Lesson Plans Page – This Site has lesson plans in all subjects at all grade levels.
+Lesson Plans Page – This site has lesson plans in all subjects at all grade levels.

 Homeroom Teacher – Offers links to free educational clip art, lesson plans, news, and more

 Wikispaces – Need somewhere to work on essays together?
 A wikispace for a class is a great place for students to post their work so that teachers and classmates can correct, improve, and discuss their work.
+Free for educators.